Quantum Walks for Chemical Reaction Networks: Preliminaries

-The above quantum walk is the only algorithm that we discuss in this work that is ``purely'' a phase estimation algorithm.
-All following algorithms combine (a slightly differently initialised) phase estimation routine with other well-known quantum subroutines.
-For more details, we refer the interested reader to their respective sources, as this is outside the scope of this work.
+This is the only algorithm in this work that is ``purely'' a phase-estimation algorithm; the remaining ones combine (a slightly differently initialised) phase-estimation routine with other well-known quantum subroutines.
+We refer the interested reader to the original sources for details.
+Our second algorithm returns a marked vertex rather than only deciding existence:

-Our second algorithm does not detect, but actually returns these marked vertices. \begin{theorem}[\cite{piddock2019quantum}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a non-empty marked set $M \subset V$ and an initial probability distribution $\sigma$ on $V \setminus M$, with the promise that there is a path in $G$ connecting $\sigma$ to $M$.
-Then there exists a quantum walk algorithm that returns a marked element from $M$ with a constant probability of success in cost \end{theorem}
+\begin{theorem}[\cite{piddock2019quantum}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a non-empty marked set $M \subset V$ and an initial probability distribution $\sigma$ on $V \setminus M$, with the promise that there is a path in $G$ connecting $\sigma$ to $M$.
+Then there exists a quantum walk algorithm that returns a marked element from $M$ with a constant probability of success in cost